iridiumblue/pale_horse_bread/README.md

 This recipe was created out of necessity during the pandemic.
 I'm not much of a baker, and I found bread-making to be a very glitchy and uncertain process.
 Sometimes it would come out dense as concrete or wouldn't rise at all.
-Other times it would be soft and mushy.
+Other times it would be wet and mushy.
 Occasionally it would come out OK but then I couldn't duplicate the feat.

 I tried all sorts of things like using a water pan, trying to make a Dutch Oven, different temperatures and so on.
 Nothing worked.